opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 Open the workbench and login if needed.

 ### 3: Train the model

-When inside the workbench (Jupyter), we are going to clone a GitHub repository which contains everything we need to train our model.
+When inside the workbench (Jupyter), we are going to clone a GitHub repository which contains everything we need to train (and run) our model.
 You can clone the GitHub repository by pressing the GitHub button in the left side menu (see image), then select "Clone a Repository" and enter this GitHub URL: [https://github.com/red-hat-data-services/credit-fraud-detection-demo](https://github.com/red-hat-data-services/credit-fraud-detection-demo)

 ![Jupyter](img/Jupyter.png)